 Lions led by donkeys: a comment on the British soldiers of the First World War and their leaders

 I became interested in World War I because two of my grand-uncles, brothers of my maternal grandmother, were killed in it.
 Their remains being unfound or unidentified and there being no graves for them, they are commemorated only on the vast memorials to the vast dead of that war and in two photographs and an army cap badge.
 It was hard years later, when people who knew them were also dead, to establish the details of their short lives.

 Memorials listing the dead were built in most villages and towns in Britain after World War I. The Lelant war memorial opposite the Badger has eight names of dead soldiers and a seaman and I have been trying to put together whatever bare details can now be had about them.
 Their names are: Ernest A FIRSTBROOK, William S GILBART, W Thomas MARTIN, Andreas NEILSEN, James E PHILLIPS, Albert H SEMMENS, Charles G STEER, and James M TREWHELLA.
 If anyone knows more about them, perhaps they would share that with us so that these men do not deteriorate into simply names.
 They should be known and remembered.
 Alas, the details of some of these eight beyond their names are scanty.
-Most of the information about military rank, service, and graves or commemoration, and about family and addresses comes from the Commonwealth War Graves Commission (CWGC), which has a web site, and Soldiers died in the Great War, originally a multi-volumed book and now a disk.
+Most of the information about military rank, service, and graves or commemoration, and about family and addresses comes from the Commonwealth War Graves Commission (CWGC) and Soldiers died in the Great War.

 This is what I have learned about them so far.